mstksg/inCode/copy/entries/hamilton-1.md

 diff myFunc :: RealFloat a => a -> a
 ```

-If we have a function a function from a sized vector to a scalar, we can use
+If we have a function from a sized vector to a scalar, we can use `grad` to get
-`grad` to get its gradient:
+its gradient:

 ```haskell
 -- import qualified Data.Vector.Sized as V